 The SYSTA GmbH acts as a planning agency in the field of EMSR-telecontrol and process control engineering both self-employed and as technical planner after planner for construction plans and technology.

-Extract from the speech of the CEO on the occasion of the 20th year anniversary of the SYSTA GmbH in October 2010:
+The long-time CEO Detlef Walther tells about the history of the SYSTA System-Automatisierung GmbH in the speech of the occasion of the 20th year anniversary in October 2010:

 Together with Mr. Dannenberg as the managing director and us as five dynamic colleges (I hope Ms. Schuhmann is ok with that, that I did call her a masculine colleague and not a feminine colleague because the law of discrimination was not created then) the SYSTA system-automation GmbH started business at the market economy as orginator of telecontrol and process control engineering.
 We gathered the appropriated knowledge in training courses at SAT, at least theoretically.

 First we started to automate Saxony with an electronic tenancy agreement from the old place of work in the centre of Gera.
 Everything was done by our own: building control cabinets and ultra-modern automation technology, ordering material, writing documentation, on-site installation and start-up.
 For us as we were employed at VEB until then, all of that has been completely new.